paveltimofeev/screens.io/tasklist.md

 - [Legal] FontAwsome can be used for commercial project?
 - [Legal] juxtaposejs can be used for commercial project?
 - [Legal] Unsplush images can be used for commercial project?
+- [Legal] undraw.co images can be used for commercial project?
 - [Legal] Terms of Service, Privacy Policy, Cookie Policy and Beta Service Agreement - what needed?
 - [Frontend] Support dark theme (dark mode) based on 'prefers-color-scheme' css media function, to better view of big percent of light screenshots
 - Invalid css-selector could crash test